junxit/us-congress-bills-111/metadata.md

 - 2010-07-01 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-07-01 — On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 397 - 15 (Roll no. 426). (text: CR 6/30/2010 H5279)
 - 2010-07-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 397 - 15 (Roll no. 426).(text: CR 6/30/2010 H5279)
+- 2010-07-13 — Received in the Senate and referred to the Committee on Commerce, Science, and Transportation.